Halloween Games For Kids: Part 1

 If you are a crafty parent, there are tons of great DIY recipes available for making Halloween piñatas at home.
 With a simple google search you can find instructions for making paper mache or cardboard pumpkin, ghost, bat piñatas and more.

-There are smaller Halloween piñatas linked below, they are about 18 to 24 inches tall, to give you an idea about the cost for having separate piñatas.
-You can also use these sizes as a guide for making piñatas for your own party.
+There are smaller Halloween piñatas linked below, they are about 18 to 24 inches tall.
+This will give you an idea about the cost for having separate piñatas.
+You can also use these sizes as a guide for making piñatas at your own party.

 • Piñata – DIY or Purchased

 • Piñata for each age group at party (Smaller Sized)